 By opting for a private chef you get the best of both worlds - making the most of your wonderful holiday home while grazing on delectable Cornish plates cooked to perfection.
-Here, we round up five of our favourite.
+Here, we round up our favourites.

 Dave Sargent, Chef Sargent

 Born and raised in North Cornwall, you don’t get much more local than private chef Dave Sargent.
 A passion for cooking began bubbling from a young age, and Dave has always worked in the south west.
 In 2007, his food journey took a new turn as he began his dream job; creating bespoke gastronomic events, bringing the restaurant into people’s homes.
 Travelling across Cornwall, chef Sargent lives and breathes Cornwall, living along the rugged coast line he personally sources all the ingredients.
 As you’d expect, on his creative menus you’ll find an abundance of fresh fish caught that very day.
 Covering the whole of the UK, Chef Sargent has also been known to travel abroad for clients if the occasion is right.

 Natasha Osborne, Chef Natasha

 Natasha began her career as a chef as soon as she left school, working here in Cornwall but her talents have seen her as far flung as Australia.
 Progressing very quickly as a young chef, she found herself at the top of the kitchen in her early twenties.
 Natasha decided to move out of the restaurant game and became a private chef five years ago, covering around a 50 miles radius from St Ives, where she’s based.